Egyptian court seeks death penalty for ex-president Mursi

 Upon their return, prosecutors alleged, they would join forces with militant groups in the Sinai Peninsula, the Egyptian territory that borders Israel.

-The Brotherhood says it is a peaceful organisation with no links to violence.
+The Brotherhood says it is a peaceful organization with no links to violence.

 Hamas spokesman Fawzi Barhoum condemned the ruling, which included dozens of Palestinians, calling it "a crime against the Palestinian people."
 Hamas is an offshoot of the international Brotherhood movement.